a3gz/chubby/README.md

 Version 3 includes hooks and plugins support.
 Plugins are expected to extist under `private/app/plugins`.
 Each plugin must have a file called the same as the plugin's directory.
 This file must include a header section with at least one entry: `type` which value must be `Plugin` for the plugins loader to recognize it as such.
 Check the demo plugin to see how it works.

+## Themes

+Version 3 includes themes support.
+Themes can be customized in two levels: **styles** and **views**.
+We can create different stylesheets to change a Web site theme and use the default views.
+A step further would be to also create custom views for each theme.

+In most situations creating stylesheets would be enough but if we also want to change the layout of a view then we need to create specific views for each theme.
+Note that we only need to create theme specific views for the views we want to override.
+If we don't override a view, the default one is automatically used.

+Check the demo to see hot this works.

 ## Contact the author

 I would welcome comments, suggestions and brainstorming-like ideas.